Analyzing and Guiding Zero-Shot Posterior Sampling in Diffusion Models: Experiments

-We proceed with an analysis of the posterior behavior under fixed observations.
-To this end, we select three representative images and apply the same degradation as in the first experiment.
-We consider both optimization formulations introduced in Section~\ref{sec:Optimal_Posterior_Sampling_Weights}.
-The first, given in \eqref{eq:optimization_problem_many_realizations}, captures expected posterior behavior across degraded measurements and is solved once for a fixed degradation operator.
-The second, defined in \eqref{eq:optimization_problem_specific_realization}, is solved independently for each observation and yields realization-specific recommendations.
+We proceed with an analysis of the posterior behavior under fixed observations by selecting three representative images and applying the same LPF degradation setting.
+We consider both optimization formulations introduced in \eqref{eq:optimization_problem_specific_realization} and \eqref{eq:optimization_problem_many_realizations} .
+The first is solved independently for each observation and yields realization-specific recommendations, whereas the second captures the expected posterior behavior across degraded measurements and is solved once for a fixed degradation operator.
 For each image, we generate $1{,}000$ reconstructions across different numbers of diffusion steps and compute the corresponding performance metrics.

-Unlike the prior analysis, which averages over images, this experiment fixes the observation and probes the posterior through multiple reconstructions per image.
-The results, summarized in Table~\ref{tab:ffhq_lpf_10_sigma_01_sparse}, indicate that both spectral optimization strategies generally offer a balance between measurement fidelity and sample naturalness, with the realization-specific approach providing a modest but consistent improvement by adapting to individual observations.
+Unlike the prior analysis, this experiment fixes the observation and probes the posterior through multiple reconstructions per image.
+The results, summarized in Table~\ref{tab:ffhq_lpf_10_sigma_01_1}, indicate that both spectral optimization strategies generally offer a balance between measurement fidelity and sample naturalness, with the realization-specific approach providing a modest but consistent improvement by adapting to individual observations.
 This benefit, however, comes at the cost of solving a separate optimization problem for each realization.
-Qualitative results and further details are provided in Appendix~\ref{sec:Posterior_comparison_results}.
+Further qualitative results and details on acceleration optimization strategies, are provided in Appendices~\ref{sec:Posterior_comparison_results} and ~\ref{sec:appendix_optimization_time_analysis}.

-Since optimization times may vary in settings involving high-resolution images or a large number of diffusion steps, we adopt the acceleration strategies proposed in \cite{benita2025spectral}.
-Specifically, we employ iterative initialization, where solutions obtained for smaller numbers of inference steps is used to initialize the optimization at larger number of steps, and dimensionality reduction via PCA, which projects the problem onto the dominant prior directions.
-Details on the resulting solution times are provided in Appendix~\ref{sec:appendix_optimization_time_analysis}.
+\paragraph{Limitations} Our analytical derivation assumes a Gaussian prior and relies on shift-invariance of both the covariance matrix and the degradation operator, enabling a common diagonalizing basis.
+While one could alternatively work in the eigenbasis of a single matrix and represent the other accordingly, this may lead to poor approximation quality, particularly under spatially varying degradations.
+Nevertheless, we demonstrate that the proposed recommendations remain effective beyond this setting, including on real-world datasets and under non-shift-invariant operators, as well as on practical scenarios such as accelerated MRI, which naturally align with the required conditions.
+Extending the framework to richer priors, such as Gaussian mixture models, or to representations that preserve tractability without joint diagonalization remains an interesting direction for future work.